Getting help from a credit counsellor

 Find out about the agency’s services and costs

-The services offered and the fees charged by credit counselling agencies can vary greatly.
+The services that credit counselling agencies offer and the fees they charge can vary greatly.

-Ask the following questions about services to help find an agency that is right for you:
+Ask the following questions about their services to help find an agency that is right for you:

-- What type of support will the agency give to help you to improve your money management skills
+- what type of support will the agency provide to help you improve your money management skills

 Ask about the counsellor's qualifications